Toronto Maple Leafs: New home and a new millennium (1998–2004)

 As Joseph opted to become a free agent during the 2002 off-season, the Leafs signed Ed Belfour as the new starting goaltender.
 Belfour played well during the 2002–03 season and was a finalist for the Vezina Trophy.
 The Leafs lost to Philadelphia in seven games during the first round of the 2003 playoffs.
 In 2003, an ownership change occurred in MLSE.
 Stavro sold his controlling interest in MLSE to the Ontario Teachers' Pension Plan (OTPP) and resigned his position as chairman in favour of Tanenbaum.
 Quinn remained as head coach but was replaced as general manager by John Ferguson Jr.

 Before the 2003–04 season, the team held their training camp in Sweden and played in the NHL Challenge against teams from Sweden and Finland.
 The Leafs went on to enjoy a very successful regular season, leading the NHL at the time of the All-Star Game (with Quinn named head coach of the East's All-Star Team).
 They finished the season with a then-franchise-record 103 points.
 They finished with the fourth-best record in the League, and their highest overall finish in 41 years, achieving a .628 win percentage, their best in 43 years, and third-best in franchise history.
-In the 2004 playoffs, the Leafs defeated the Senators in the first round of the post-season for the fourth time in five years, with Belfour posting three shutouts in seven games, but lost to the Flyers in six games during the second round.
+In the 2004 playoffs, the Leafs defeated the Senators in the first round of the postseason for the fourth time in five years, with Belfour posting three shutouts in seven games, but lost to the Flyers in six games during the second round.